developer69K/StrangerThings/Career_Project_1.md

 ## Question 6

-This problem is almost exactly similar to one of my Kaggle projects, it is called Instacart Buyer Prediction analysis.

 **Problem description**
 ```
-Given the purchase history of customers and catalog of store items, predict what the customer will purchase as the next order and hence give a coupon based on inventory present
+Given the purchase history of customers and catalog of store items, predict what the
+customer will purchase as the next order and hence give a coupon to the user
 ```

 System Design steps and algorithm: